Superconvergence of differential structure for finite element methods on perturbed surface meshes: Supercloseness of geometric approximation

 \section{Supercloseness of geometric approximation}

 In this section, we introduce the concept of geometric supercloseness between $\manifold_{h}$ and $\manifold_{h}^*$.
-This will entitle us the theoretical tool to show superconvergence of differential structure on deviated manifolds.
+This will provide us the theoretical tool to show superconvergence of differential structure on deviated surfaces.
 We begin with some relevant definitions on triangular surface meshes.
-Based on the $\mathcal{O}(h^2)$ parallelogram condition (e.g., \cite[Definition 2.4]{BankXu2003}), we define the $\mathcal{O}(h^{2\sigma})$ irregular condition for the surface meshes .